-Patent Translation Services into the Languages of EPO Member Countries
+Patent Translation Services for EPO Member Countries

 Is your client thinking about filing an application with the European Patent Office (EPO)?
 Accurate patent translations play an important role in every stage of the process, and shouldn’t be gambled with.